ayushmz29/movi-list-firebase/README.md

-# Breaking Bad Cast Web App
+# Add Favourite Movie into Firebase - Demo Web App

-React project that uses the [breaking bad api](https://breakingbadapi.com/documentation) to show and filter characters from the show
+React project where users can Add and Delete their Favourite Movies and it uses the Firebase Realtime Database as DB.

 # Usage